JacobTB99/modified-copy/README.md

 # modified-copy
-modification of the class copy example progra
+modification of the class copy example program